DuLiCS/dulics.github.io/_posts/2020-01-05-Random-Forest.md

 ---

+This post is a brief introfuction of Random Forest.

 ### Introduction

 This section gives a brief overview of random forests and some comments about the features of the method.